jennifernoelle/African-Frugivory-Dev/README.md

 ## Code

-You must create the folder ProcessedData under the main directory for the project

-The folder HelperScriptsJK/ includes functions (modified from
+The folder HelperScriptsJK/ includes functions (with substantial modifications from
 <https://github.com/gpapadog/BiasedNetwork>) that are used in the
-analysis code.
+analysis code while the folder HelperScriptsPapadogeourgouWithFixes/ includes more minor modifications for occurrence estimation within the original model for comparison purposes.

 The code for the analysis is in the folder Analysis/.
 The numbers in the beginning of the file names represent the order with which the files should be used/run.
+In brief the content of each analysis file is as follows:

 -   0a_network_cleaning.R: This code MUST be run before any subsequent analysis.
 Assembles key network and meta-data sources.